 - On the Windows Server desktop, click the Server Manager icon .

-- In the left-side navigation pane of Server Manager, choose .
+- In the left-side navigation pane of Server Manager, select .
 In the disk management area, you can see the relationship between the new and the original data disk spaces.
 In this example, Disk 1 is the resized data disk.

 - Right click an empty area of the simple volume of Disk 1, and select Extend Volume.

 When the wizard is complete, the new data disk space is automatically merged into the original volume and the Disk 1 information showed in the Disk Manager as follows.